-Another disappointing defeat has left us and a long way off any chance of promotion.
+Another disappointing defeat has left us 12 points off the playoffs and a long way off any chance of promotion.
 We were 2-0 down at half-time, and despite a late Pope goal it doesn't sound like we deserved anything more.
 Full details in Dave's match report.

 On Tuesday we play Sutton Coldfield in the Worcester Senior Cup semi-final at The Grove.
 It took a replay to beat them in the Trophy earlier this season, but let's hope we can get into the final to have at least something to look forward to for the rest of the season.

 Yate Town: Court; Sims, Elsey, Brice, Jefferies, Wyatt, Wood, Chenoweth, Edwards, Metheringham, Campbell.
 Unused Subs: Cox, Sylvester, Vickerman, Bridson, Barlass